gftf2011/arch-unit-js/README.md

 - The `includeMatcher` which is a `string[]` of glob patterns, representing the source directories of your application
 - The `ignoreMatcher` which is a `string[]` of glob patterns, representing the resources you want to ignore
 - The `typescriptPath` which is a path like `string`, representing the path to your `typescript` config file
+- The `webpack.path` which is a path like `string`, representing the path to your `webpack` config file
+- The `webpack.names` which is an array telling which `webpack` configs to use in a multi config file

 > **Note**: All the patterns passed to the `ignoreMatcher` must have a `!` , which indicates the given pattern must be ignored from the application !